angular-package/type/README.md

     ? value instanceof constructor
     : false,
     value,
-    { name: isInstance.name, ctor: constructor, ...payload } as any
+    { ...payload, ctor: constructor } as any
   );
 ```